fatinys/windturbine-optimization/README.md

 ## Model Selection

 The tree-based methods and Gradient Boosting consistently outperformed the standard regression techniques.
-The Decision Tree model demonstrated had the best performance all around, perhaps there are some non-linear relationshops which the classical regressors couldn't handle for.The inclusion of weather data resulted in a marginal improvement in model performance.
+The Decision Tree model demonstrated had the best performance all around, perhaps there are some non-linear relationships which the classical regressors couldn't handle for.The inclusion of weather data resulted in a marginal improvement in model performance.
 The boost was slight,but we kept the weather variables in our final model, because it is relevant to the objective.